fineanmol/plant-tree/README.md

-🍀 Updated on Tue, 09 Dec 2025 13:03:05 GMT
+🌴 Updated on Tue, 09 Dec 2025 17:31:18 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Before software can be reusable, it first has to be usable."